Renting from a council or housing association is also called 'social housing', 'public housing', or 'not-for-profit housing'.

 Rents in not-for-profit housing tend to be lower than in private renting, although the gap is closing.
 Tenants usually have more security, with long-term tenancy agreements, rights of succession (to pass on the home to family members when they die), and legal protection.

-But there's a big demand for this type of housing in many areas.
+But there's a big demand for this type of housing which means it can take a long time.
 Generally, the more urgent your need-to-move, the better your chance of a home.
-Some rehousing rules also give increased priority to those who make a contribution to the community.
+Some rehousing rules also give more priority to those who make a contribution to the community.

 Some housing is reserved for people over a certain age, to reduce the problems caused by conflicting lifestyles.
 In some areas you can get a home quickly if you are an older person, but may have to wait much longer if you are young.

 If you want to go for a council or housing association home, you can register for rehousing and look for available homes on our partner-website, 'Manchester Move'.

 You should also look at other types of housing to help you find a home faster.